Tax and Financial Problems

 - “Misclassification” of employees as independent contractors

-A business that isn’t paying its taxes on time either didn’t understand what was required to be in business, or it has too much overhead, not enough revenue, or deeper financial problems.
+A Denver based business that isn’t paying its taxes on time either didn’t understand what was required to be in business, or it has too much overhead, not enough revenue, or deeper financial problems.

 While a Chapter 11 bankruptcy is a solution, there may be less costly ways to deal with creditors and to restructure a financially distressed business.
-Joanne Underhill & Associates, P.C. assists business owners in evaluating their options and in addressing deeper financial problems.
+Joanne Underhill & Associates, P.C. of Greenwood and Denver, CO assists business owners in evaluating their options and in addressing deeper financial problems.